Heroic Old-School Roleplaying

 When a PC increases their level, the following actions may be performed:

-• Roll a hit die (based on the PC’s class), and add it to their maximum hit points.
+• Roll a hit die (based on the class), and add it to their maximum hit points.

-• 1s and 2s may be re-rolled.
+• 1s and 2s may be re-rolled a single time.

 • If the resulting roll is higher than the ability score, increase the score by 1.

-Conditions
+Creature Conditions

 Blinded